sylank/scdfs-local-development-environment/README.md

 ```
 **Note:** the `kafka` and the `zookeeper` keywords are used in the docker network, docker will resolve them to real IP adresses, if you don't use docker environment change them to `localhost` or another address.

-You can export it in yout current shell session or you set the variables at IntelliJ's Run/Debug Configurations
+You can export it in your current shell session or you set the variables at IntelliJ's Run/Debug Configurations

 Now you can start the server:
 ```